The peculiar history of 1 Spadina Crescent

 The imposing Victorian structure located on a circular lot just north of Spadina Avenue and College Streets quietly sits in the shadows of much taller downtown structures, but in late nineteenth-century Toronto, it was an easily recognizable landmark, even from a distance.

 This is clearly evident from W. Wesbroom's colour lithograph, published in 1878, and entitled Bird's-Eye View of Toronto.

-Even before becoming a U of T student, this building always intrigued me.
+Even before becoming a U of T student in the 2000s, this building always intrigued me.
 But when I finally got to explore it, the rundown interior was sadly disappointing in terms of the architecture and state of repair.
-Because it seems to be isolated from the rest of the campus, it doesn't feel like a part of it, and it was obvious to me that it had seen better days.
+Because it seemed so isolated from the rest of the campus, it didn't feel like a part of it, and it was obvious to me that it had seen better days.

-All of these tenants have adapted the structure to their own use, often adding extensions, which is the reason why the back appears completely altered, although the front façade has remained intact.
+All of those tenants adapted the structure to their own use, often adding extensions, which is the reason why the back appears completely altered, although the front facade has remained intact.